 - Nearly 30 years of experience and extensive industry and application knowledge

 - The best engineers who perform feasibility studies to find the right solution for your application

 - A support team that never sleeps and provides second-to-none customer service

 N-H Bond Fission in Aqueous Adenine

 The scientific community has widely used Avantes spectrometers for measuring TAS.
 An excellent example, which visually shows the functionality of TAS data, was published by a group at the University of Bristol while studying N-H bond fission in aqueous adenine .
-The results shown in Figure 5 below were obtained using an Avantes, AvaSpec-FAST spectrometer, which used 750 pixels to measure a spectral range from 200 nm to 620nm.
+The results shown in Figure 5 below were obtained using an Avantes, AvaSpec-FAST spectrometer (now replaced with the AvaSpec-ULS2048CL-EVO), which used 750 pixels to measure a spectral range from 200 nm to 620nm.
 The sample was excited with a 266 nm pump laser and a supercontinuum probe laser, with a variable pulse delay from -500fs to 3ps.
 From this data, it is easy to see the time-dependent nature of the changing absorption coefficient after the pump pulse.
 Based on the curve fit shown in Figure 5b, the research team was able to determine that the spontaneous lifetime (or ‘time-constant’ as they referred to it) was 470 +/- 18 fs .

 Behaviour of Cyanocobalamin in Excited States